dev-1-lp-dollar/UMIPs/UMIPs/umip-uni-v2-wbtc-eth.md

     Pricing Interval: 60 seconds
     Dispute timestamp rounding: down

-4) Fourth, query the price of USDBTC.
+4) Fourth, the price of USDBTC must be queried.
 The price of USDBTC is used to calculate the value of the claimable WBTC reserves.
 The methodology is similar to [UMIP-7](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-7.md), with a different exchange list and decimal precision.

     Base Currency: USD
     Quote Currency: BTC